 The gods of music have been a part of Greek mythology for centuries.
 This is because the music was seen as an important aspect of their culture – one that was to be refined before sharing with others.

 In regards to music, Greek gods have been associated with Olympus – a mountain in Greece that is said to be the home of gods.
-The Muses are often depicted as sitting next to Apollo on Olympus, and they would help him inspire individuals with their arts.
+The Muses are often depicted as sitting next to Apollo on Olympus, and they would help him inspire individuals with their art.

 Apollo – The Greek And Roman God Of Music